 The APEX program is dedicated to providing opportunities to individuals with criminal histories who wish to obtain gainful employment.
 The program aims to accomplish this by helping clients through the pardons and expungement process, providing employer education, and advancing legislative reform.

-APEX is jointly operated and funded by the Division of Social Services (DSS) and the Division of Vocational Rehabilitation (DVR).
+APEX is operated by The Division of Employment & Training (DET) and jointly funded by the Division of Social Services (DSS) and DET the Division of Vocational Rehabilitation (DVR).
 Our offices are located in Wilmington and Dover, and we also provide services in Georgetown and Seaford.
-The APEX program is open to the general public, though we are specially focused on assisting individuals with disabilities, TANF (welfare) recipients, and foster youth.
+The APEX program is open to the general public, and assists individuals with disabilities, TANF (welfare) recipients, and foster youth.

-APEX was initiated in February 2012 by the Governor’s Temporary Assistance for Needy Families (TANF) Employer’s Committee, in partnership with the AmeriCorps VISTA program and the Delaware Economic Development Office (DEDO).
+APEX was initiated in February 2012 by the Governor’s Temporary Assistance for Needy Families (TANF) Employer’s Committee, in partnership with the AmeriCorps VISTA program and the Delaware Division of Small Business.

 The TANF Committee is a governor-appointed committee comprised of voting private-sector members which include local employers within the healthcare, manufacturing, and security industries.
-The supporting state agencies of the Committee include the Department of Health and Social Services (DHSS), Department of Labor (DOL), Department of Transportation (DelDOT), and Delaware Economic Development Office (DEDO).
+The supporting state agencies of the Committee include the Department of Health and Social Services (DHSS), Department of Labor (DOL), Department of Transportation (DelDOT), and Delaware Division of Small Business.

 The mission of the TANF Employer’s Committee is to bring together employers and state agencies to assist TANF recipients in their transition from welfare to work.
 The committee identified criminal records as a significant barrier to entering the workforce for the TANF population.
 The TANF Committee addressed this barrier by creating of the Advancement through Pardons and Expungements (APEX) Program.